mauriciofarina/SelfDrivingCar-AdvancedLaneLinesFinder/writeup_template.md

 ## **Lane Lines Detection and Polynomial Fit**

-As the final step for detecting the lane Lines, two aproaches were used to find lane lines and define their respective polynomials.
+As the final step for detecting the lane Lines, two approaches were used to find lane lines and define their respective polynomials.

-For the first frame, the **Sliding Window** method (`findInitialLine`) was used in order to obtain the first aproximation.
-In order to do so, first, it calculates the histogram for the botton half of the the image and then, calculates the middle point for the Left and Right Windows.
-Next, it searches for pixels inside the window and recenters the next window to the average position of the previeus one.
+For the first frame, the **Sliding Window** method (`findInitialLine`) was used in order to obtain the first approximation.
+In order to do so, first, it calculates the histogram for the bottom half of the image and then, calculates the middle point for the Left and Right Windows.
+Next, it searches for pixels inside the window and recenter the next window to the average position of the previous one.

 ```python
 # Find Lane Lines with Sliding Window Method